sayedul818/assignment-01/README.md

 Final Thoughts
 Interface is good for simple things like objects and classes.
 Type is more flexible and can do more things.
 I learned this by practicing and using it in my code.

-### What’s changed:
-- The sentences are much more **natural** and **casual**, like you’re explaining it to a friend.
-- I avoided technical jargon as much as possible.
-- The overall tone is friendly and simple.